 MSG is another blacklisted ingredient.
 It is not difficult to avoid HFCS and MSG when you cook mainly with fresh or frozen ingredients and make as much as possible from scratch.
 Yet I must admit that I deviate from my own rules once in a while for convenience or taste, or both.

-For paella, for example, I use yellow rice mix, which contains MSG.
-What I do, though, is remove about half of the heavy seasoning from the uncooked mix by placing it in a colander and shaking it a few times over the sink.
+For paella, for example, I use yellow rice mix, aka Spanish rice, which sometimes contains MSG.
+When I cannot find brands that are MSG-free, I remove about half of the heavy seasoning from the uncooked mix by placing it in a colander and shaking it a few times over the sink.
 The remaining amount of MSG is minimal.
 MSG usually gives me terrible migraines but I have never felt a thing after eating this paella.

 To make up for the missing peas and carrots, I doubled the amount of bell peppers and green beans.
 And, instead of chicken broth, which I normally use for liquid, I used homemade turkey broth from our Thanksgiving turkey, also coming from the depth of our freezer.
 This recipe offers lots of flexibility in terms of ingredients.